Notice of Privacy Practices

 Effective Date

-This Notice of Privacy Practices is effective as of March 1, 2026.
+This draft Notice of Privacy Practices is effective as of May 21, 2026.

 Contact Information

-For questions about this Notice or to exercise your rights, please contact our Privacy Officer:
+For questions about this Notice or to exercise your rights, contact the GetPepWell Privacy Officer:

 - Email: privacy@getpepwell.com